 Which U.S. states have the most cases of coronavirus?

-Following Texas, California, Florida, Illinois, and New York, the states of Georgia, Wisconsin, and Ohio have the most number of cases.
+Following Texas, California, Florida, and New York, the states of Illinois, Georgia, Ohio, and Pennsylvania have the most number of cases.

 On March 23, 2020, it was reported that Louisiana’s rate of infection was the fastest of any place on earth with an increase of 10 times in a seven-day span, most notably because of the Mardi Gras celebrations in New Orleans.
 In mid-April, a breakout at a pork-processing plant in Sioux Falls, South Dakota led to the biggest coronavirus hotspot in the U.S. A cluster of 644 people got sick, and the number of positive tests in the state went from 180 to more than 1,100 in a matter of days.